herrnst/dddvb-linux-kernel/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 DTV_PILOT
 =========

-Used on DVB-S2.
+Used on DVB-S2 and DVB-S2X.

-Sets DVB-S2 pilot.
+Sets DVB-S2(X) pilot.

 The acceptable values are defined by :c:type:`fe_pilot`.